Published: 26/06/2020

 A rainbow table attack is an additional method that can be used to crack passwords.
 Rainbow tables exploit the fact that password hashes are not secure when it comes to protecting against cracking attacks by storing pre-calculated values of encrypted hashes for each possible word in a large database, which makes it easy to check whether the hash value has been cracked or not when a certain word is identified as the actual password.
 In essence, this mechanism performs many of its calculations before even accessing the storage where all those values are stored.

 Today’s computers and multi-core processors allow much more efficient processing of lists of words and the possibility to exploit their weaknesses through additional methods such as rainbow tables.
-Rainbow table attack can crack hashes that are much longer and more complex than wordlists.
+Rainbow table attacks can crack hashes that are much longer and more complex than wordlists.

 Frequently asked questions about password cracking